 Beyond ECEI, direct services to children and young people will be funded through individual plans and are not included in the ECEI approach.

-The arrangements will be put in place initially across Year 1 Transition districts, with arrangements for year 2 transition districts to be confirmed in early 2017.
+The arrangements will be put in place initially across Year 1 transition districts, with arrangements for the rest of NSW to be confirmed.

 There are a number of providers across NSW who deliver important supports to children and young people.
 Those providers are well placed to continue to be fully involved in direct service delivery to children throughout transition.